nmshd/documentation/_docs_use-cases/use-case-consumption-execute-an-identityattributequery.md

 {% include properties_list.html %}

-This use-case is intended to execute an incoming [IdentityAttributeQuery]({% link _docs_integrate/data-model-overview.md %}#identityattributequery) (e.g. of a ReadAttributeRequestItem) which returns a list of matching [Identity Attributes]({% link _docs_integrate/data-model-overview.md %}#identityattribute).
+This use case is intended to execute an incoming [IdentityAttributeQuery]({% link _docs_integrate/data-model-overview.md %}#identityattributequery) (e.g. of a ReadAttributeRequestItem) which returns a list of matching [Identity Attributes]({% link _docs_integrate/data-model-overview.md %}#identityattribute).

 ## Parameters